 - 6.33 Natural Flood Management should be integrated into the green and blue infrastructure within the development site at every possible opportunity.
-Opportunities to retrofit green infrastructure into urban environments will be looked upon favourably. - 6.34 Further information can be found on the Flood Hub website: https://thefloodhub.co.uk/nfm .
+Opportunities to retrofit green infrastructure (GI) into urban environments will be looked upon favourably.
+Examples of retrofitting GI include adding green roof systems, roof gardens and green walls to existing buildings and new tree planting or altering the management of land (e.g. management of verges to enhance biodiversity). - 6.34 Further information can be found on the Flood Hub website: https://thefloodhub.co.uk/nfm .
 Further details on Property Flood Resilience Measures is included in Appendix F.